Guides

 However, systems generating over 1MW will be licensed, but as long as they feed into the national grid.

 The country’s FiT is also fair enough and applies to solar energy plants that will be operational before 2021.
+In this case, the government will buy all electricity generated from the installed solar power for ten years.

 Another thing, investors will get an impressive 85% discount on the rent charged for renewable energy parks/land.